ASAG-ISCAS/docs.pybdr/docs/overview.md

 provided and modify the dynamics and parameters required for the calculation to see the effect of using different settings for calculating system reachable sets.

-For example, consider a dynamical system of the following form:
+For example, consider a dynamic system:

 $$
 \begin{align*}